16. Annual accounts

 The results of the portfolio valuation (by reference to fair value) are explained in detail in the external financial communication to investors, analysts and the press.

-- Improvements to IFRS 10, IFRS 12 and IAS 28 - Investment entities: implementation of the consolidation exception(1), effective 1 January 2016
+- Amendments to IFRS 10, IFRS 12 and IAS 28 - Investment entities: Application of the consolidation exemption, effective 1 January 2016

-- Improvements to IFRS 11 Joint Arrangements - Recognition of the acquisition of interests in joint operations, effective 1 January 2016
+- Amendments to IFRS 11 Joint Arrangements - Recognition of the acquisition of interests in joint operations, effective 1 January 2016

-- Improvements to IAS 1 Presentation of Financial Statements - Initiative on disclosures, effective 1 January 2016
+- Amendments to IAS 1 Presentation of the Financial Statements - Initiative on disclosures, effective 1 January 2016

 - Annual improvements to IFRSs 2012-2014 cycle (published in September 2014), effective 1 January 2016

-Improvements to IFRS 10, IFRS 12 and IAS 28 - Investment entities: Application of the consolidation exception.
+Amendments to IFRS 10, IFRS 12 and IAS 28 - Investment entities: Application of the consolidated exemption

-Improvements to IAS 1 - Presentation of Financial Statements
+Amendments to IAS 1 Presentation of the Financial Statements - Initiative on disclosures

-- That specific lines in the income statements and statement of comprehensive income may be displayed is a disaggregated manner;
+- specific items in the profit and loss account, the statement of comprehensive income and the balance sheet may be disaggregated;

 Standards that have been published but are not yet in effect